 - a.
 No additional lots will be created by the amended plat. - b.
-The resultant lots will meet the required minimum lot size of the applicable zoning district and the lot dimension ratio required by §5.2, Lot and Block Standards.
-If any of the lots are nonconforming with regards to the minimum lot size or the lot dimension ratio, the amended plat must not increase the nonconformity. - c.
+The resultant lots will meet the required minimum lot size of the applicable zoning district.
+If any of the lots are nonconforming with regards to the minimum lot size, the amended plat must not increase the nonconformity. - c.
 The amended plat will not create a nonconforming setback for any existing building; - d.
-The amended plat will not adversely affect access, drainage or utility easements, or rights-of-way serving the property or other properties in the area; and e.
+The amended plat will not adversely affect access, drainage or utility easements, or rights-of-way serving the property or other properties in the area; and - e.
 Any covenants, deed restrictions, or other conditions of approval that apply to the original lots must also apply to the resultant lots and be noted on the final plat, except those changes to a condition or note on a plat that are approved with this application.